-Residents of Elyria nursing homes have a long list of substantive rights afforded to them under Ohio Revised Code § 3721.13.
+Residents of nursing homes have a long list of substantive rights afforded to them under Ohio Revised Code § 3721.13.
 Some of these rights include:

-In Elyria, an attorney could help someone pursue numerous forms of financial restitution in a nursing home abuse case.
+In Elyria, a lawyer could help someone pursue numerous forms of financial restitution in a nursing home abuse case.
 Compensation may include the costs associated with the resident’s medical care, rehabilitation and therapy expenses, loss of consortium, and pain and suffering.
 Other types of compensation such as mental distress, emotional suffering, and loss of enjoyment damages may be included in someone’s financial award depending on their situation.